ProlificLabs/shakesearch_old/README.md

 Improve the search backend.
 Think about the problem from the user's perspective and prioritize your changes according to what you think is most useful.

+## Submission

-To submit your solution, fork this repository and send us a link to your fork after pushing your changes.
-The project includes a Heroku Procfile and, in its current state, can be deployed easily on Heroku's free tier.
+1. Fork this repository and send us a link to your fork after pushing your changes.
+2. Heroku hosting - The project includes a Heroku Procfile and, in its current state, can be deployed easily on Heroku's free tier.

-If you are stronger on the front-end, complete the react-prompt.md in this folder.
+3. In your submission, share with us what changes you made and how you would prioritize changes if you had more time.